Property Law Section

-The New Zealand Law Society’s Property Law Section represents the interests of a large number of New Zealand’s property lawyers.
-The Section provides services and support for its members relevant to the development and practice of property law in New Zealand.
+The New Zealand Law Society’s Property Law Section represents almost 1500 of New Zealand’s property lawyers.
+The Section provides services and support for its members in the development and practice of property law in New Zealand.

-Law Society staff provide secretarial and administrative support and the governance is through an Executive Committee of property lawyers elected by members.
+Law Society staff provide secretarial and administrative support to the Committees and groups.

 Download the Property Law Section factsheet (PDF, 107.4 KB).